neerajk-dev/HOSPITALO/README.md

 - 🔔 **Notifications**: Real-time updates for confirmations, reminders, and more.
 - 👤 **Profile Management**: Update personal details and manage health information.
 - 🤖 **Chatbot Integration**: AI-powered chatbot for answering user queries and assisting with appointment booking.
+- 📍**Location Access**: Automatically detects the user’s current location using the browser’s Geolocation API.
+- 🏪 **Nearby Pharmacy Detection**: Displays a list of pharmacies within a few kilometers radius.

 ---